 A trip to Rome is simply not complete if you don’t see the Vatican.
 Many people believe that you should only see the Vatican in the morning to avoid the crowds.
-However, you can see this Italian gem and all of its glory quite simple and stress-free; even if you aren’t a ‘wake-up-at-the-crack-of-dawn-to-avoid-the-crowds’ kind of person.
-Here’s how to take a Vatican afternoon tour.
+Visiting in the morning is highly recommended, but the afternoon can be a pleasant experience as well.
+Here is how you can sleep in a bit and still see the Vatican in the afternoon!

 With the afternoon Skip the Line Vatican Tour you can save time by entering with skip the line tickets and still uncover everything the Vatican, Sistine Chapel and St. Peter’s Basilica has to offer.
 The only main difference from this afternoon tour and our other similar Vatican tours is the start time.
 Scroll here to find out more details of our afternoon Skip the Line Vatican Tour.